-The lecture begins at 7 p.m. in room T102 of the Conable Technology Building, is free and open to the public.
-The other upcoming Historical Horizons Lectures scheduled on the first Wednesday of each month during the Spring 2019 Semester include:
+The presentation begins at 7 p.m. in room T102 of the Conable Technology Building and is free and open to the public.

 The Historical Horizons Lecture series will continue with events scheduled on the first Wednesday of each month during the Spring 2020 Semester including:

 - Wednesday, April 1 at 1 p.m.: “The Second Founding: How the Civil War and Reconstruction Remade the Constitution” presented by Pulitzer Prize-winning author Dr. Eric Foner of Columbia University.
 This lecture will be based on the book of the same title and will occur in GCC’s Stuart Steiner Theatre.